sudokyle/DDSA/README.md

 ### About The Project.
-Ever since I started working with Dart back in 2016, I have truly enjoyed this language and have enjoyed watching the community grow. back in college I wrote a silly little package to help manage matrices of N dimensions, little did I know I was essentially implementing a basic version of numpy's ndarray but in Dart.
+Ever since I started working with Dart back in 2016, I have truly enjoyed this language and have enjoyed watching the community grow.
+Back in college I wrote a silly little package to help manage matrices of N dimensions, little did I know I was essentially implementing a basic version of numpy's ndarray but in Dart.